KeshavVyas/KeshavVyas.github.io/experience/README.md

 3. **Show progression**: Demonstrate career growth
 4. **Highlight achievements**: Focus on impact, not just tasks
 5. **Use consistent formatting**: Follow the template structure
+6. **Use detailed dates**: Include months for more precise timeline